Next edition: 2-10 July 2022

-The advent of a new international racing event deserves the creation of a very special trophy.
-The Mirpuri Foundation worked with Leitão & Irmão to create the perpetual trophy for the Mirpuri Foundation Sailing Trophy, which kicks off its third edition next summer in Cascais.
+The advent of a new international racing event deserved the creation of a very special trophy.
+The Mirpuri Foundation worked with the prestigious Leitão & Irmão, jewelers of the Portuguese crown since the 18th century, to create and manufacture the unequaled and perpetual Mirpuri Foundation Sailing Trophy.

 The “Turn the Tide on Plastic” Team went well beyond their sustainability message, by also promoting fundamental values such as gender equality and by including younger sailors on the team.
 The boat was the only one in the race with a female skipper, crewed by an equal number of men and women, and had the highest number of crew members under the age of 30.